MF-Satti/Khoji/README.md

 ## Known Bugs

 - **1:** Interacting with the file system upon first launch to reestablish access to folders using security-scoped bookmarks gives warning.
+- **2:** Search is performed system wide but accessing is only limited to Desktop, Downloads and Documents
+- **3:** Dynamic resizing of Advanced search UI may break.
+- **4:** Security scoped bookmarks limited to user defaults.

 ---

-We hope Khoji enhances your search and discovery process on macOS.
+I hope Khoji enhances your search process on macOS and gives you inspiration for a similar project.
 Happy exploring!